Key takeaways

 Current capital market drivers

-• Improved corporate earnings.
-Earnings, or a company’s profits, are typically one of the biggest drivers of capital market performance.
-“We’re in the second quarter of an earnings recovery,” says Haworth, “in contrast to an earnings contraction that was underway in the first half of 2023.”
-Haworth says that provides support to the markets, as earnings growth helps lay the groundwork for rising stock prices.
+• The direction of corporate earnings.
+Earnings, or a company's profits, are typically one of the biggest drivers of capital market performance.
+“S&P 500 earnings have grown for three straight quarters,” says Haworth, “in contrast to an earnings contraction that was underway in the first half of 2023.”
+Haworth says the earnings outlook for the rest of 2024 remains positive, which could provide support to the markets, as earnings growth helps lay the groundwork for rising stock prices.
+He also notes that stocks valuations are relatively high today, reflecting market expectations that earnings will continue to grow.
+If such growth fails to materialize, equity investors could face a more challenging environment.

-The current capital market environment remains constructive given the ongoing strength of the economy, but investors need to be prepared for periods of market volatility.
-Ultimately, factors like corporate earnings and the direction of interest rates will have the greatest impact on equity and fixed income markets.
-However, the potential exists for other events to temporarily impact the markets and potentially contribute to investor uncertainty.
+While these factors are likely to have the greatest impact on equity and fixed income markets, investors need to be aware that other events can temporarily impact the markets and potentially contribute to investor uncertainty.
 Read more about our capital market perspective in our quarterly investment outlook.

 Capital markets explained